GeminiDRSoftware/IRAF_VM_tutorial/source/installation.rst

 * Make sure ``communityCO7`` is selected on the left-hand side of the ``Oracle VM VirtualBox Manager`` window.

-* Adapt the VM configuration to avoid a bug causing 100% CPU utilization (this bullet should go away after IT makes these changes permanent).

-  - Disable audio.

-  - Enable 3D acceleration.

 * Configure a shared data directory.